 But what role do these lifecycle phases play?

-The service strategy lifecycle phase focuses on developing and refining the high level objectives, policies, and plans that document how the IT organization can/will provide value and support to the business and associated customers.
+The service strategy lifecycle phase focuses on developing and refining the high-level objectives, policies, and plans that document how the IT organization can/will provide value and support to the business and associated customers.

-The service design lifecycle phase focuses on transforming these objectives and plans into actual services by designing the architectures, technology, processes, and operational support capabilities that are required.
+The IT service design lifecycle phase focuses on transforming these objectives and plans into actual services by designing the architectures, technology, processes, and operational support capabilities that are required.

-The processes of planning, protection and optimization (PPO) are highly interdependent, playing specific roles that contribute to the successful design of quality IT services and IT service management processes.
+The processes of planning, protection, and optimization (PPO) are highly interdependent, playing specific roles that contribute to the successful design of quality IT services and IT service management processes.
 Capacity management and Demand Management work closely to identify current and future business requirements to be able to design enough capacity to support these needs.

 • Demand management is responsible for predicting, identifying, and analyzing patterns of business activity and demand for IT services, which requires communication to be engaged through service level management with the relevant customers and business units.

 • Availability management proactively works on infrastructure and system designs that are resilient enough to be available at a sustainable level.
-To do this availabily management needs to work closely with problem management, capacity Management as lack of capacity might result in availability issues.
+To do this availability management needs to work closely with problem management, capacity Management as lack of capacity might result in availability issues.

 • IT service continuity management and availability management work as a team, mainly because availability management designs the infrastructure for normal day-to-day operations that needs to be restored after an IT disaster.
-In this environment the boundary between availability and IT service continuity management may be blurred due to triple redundancy and automated fail-over systems, but the focus of each process is different and therefore requires separate management and controls.
+In this environment, the boundary between availability and IT service continuity management may be blurred due to triple redundancy and automated failover systems, but the focus of each process is different and therefore requires separate management and controls.

 • Information security management is a policy setting process that receives its input from demand management and service level management on business requirements for security and integrity of data.
-It works with availability management to implement security measures and baselines for availability and un-availability requirements due to security constraints.
-It also needs to work closely together with access management in the service operations lifecycle phase as this is the operational execution of identification and access management activities
+It works with availability management to implement security measures and baselines for availability and unavailability requirements due to security constraints.
+It also needs to work closely together with access management in the service operations lifecycle phase as this is the operational execution of identification and access management activities.

-However the level at which the PPO processes are required to be implemented will depend on many factors, including:
+However, the level at which the PPO processes are required to be implemented will depend on many factors, including:

 • The complexity and culture of the organization